Our employee network groups

-During the summer of 2019, we ran an amazing series of Pride events.
-We attended eight centrally organised Pride Parades and 20 locally organised Pride Parades were supported through either a ‘Pride Parade in a Box’ or through local funding and resource.
+During the summer of 2019, we attended 8 centrally organised Pride Parades and 20 locally organised Pride Parades were supported through either a ‘Pride Parade in a Box’ or through local funding and resource.

 Nationwide were also the main sponsor for the Swindon and Wiltshire Pride Parade where locals could participate in charity fundraising and gave us fantastic feedback.

 For 2020 we had big plans, but Pride sadly had to be virtual.
-While it’s a shame we couldn’t march together, we didn’t let that dampen our spirits and stop the fun!
-We ran a host of virtual activities including an employee dance challenge, a Nationwide LIVE! radio takeover, The Death and Life of Marsha P. Johnson viewing party, an LGBTQ+ quiz hosted by our resident drag queen, shared colleague stories and ran an external campaign on social media.
+We ran a host of virtual activities including an employee dance challenge, a Nationwide LIVE! radio takeover, The Death and Life of Marsha P. Johnson viewing party, and an LGBTQ+ quiz hosted by our resident drag queen.
+We also ran an external campaign on social media.

 In 2021 we were the Titanium sponsors of the Student Pride and hosted a virtual booth at the careers fair, promoting Nationwide as an LGBTQ+ inclusive employer to young talent.

 We run regular events with colleagues and external guests, focusing on different LGBTQ+ issues, always with intersectionality at the heart.
 Raising awareness for both the LGBTQ+ community and its allies is so important on the journey towards equality.